anleva/Wave-U-Net/examples/README.md

 The Wave-U-Net takes raw audio in stereo as input, which is a series of floats between -1 and +1.
 The original paper reached very good results, but as I write this, my net explains only around 80 per cent of the target sound.
 This net clearly needs further training.

+You note in the example that the recovered sound is not as clear as the original.
+There are also audible traces of the vocals in the instrumental tracks.

 One short example is available, with its five versions:

 * The [original_mix_input](https://github.com/anleva/Wave-U-Net/blob/master/examples/original_mix_input.wav?raw=true), which is the audio containing a mix of both vocals and instrumental music.
 This is the input to the Wave-U-Net.